PearCoding/PearRay/README.md

 Experimental high accurate spectral stream path and ray tracer with Bidirect Raytracing, Distribution Raytracing and Photon Mapping support.

  :exclamation: **This is experimental software.
 API changes regularly.
-Don't use on big projects (yet)**
+Don't use it for big projects (yet)!**

 ## Blender Addon
 There is an open source (still experimental) blender integration addon available [here](https://github.com/PearCoding/PearRay-Blender).